andrew-ge-wu/Site/CircuitWall/content/articles/kafka-multi-dc.md

 Since there will be so many partitions in the cluster, you won't avoid the first case anyway.

-Why this is important? because by default, non-isr cannot be elected as leader replica, if there is no isr available, the partition goes offline.
+Why this is important? because by default, non-ISR cannot be elected as leader replica, if there is no ISR available, the partition goes offline.

 To make this work, there is another piece to this puzzle: ```unclean.leader.election.enable=true````.